 Part II: Mitigating the Effects of Stress

-How do you know if you're doing enough to build your fitness and reach your goals, but not so much that you're becoming depleted and at risk of over extending yourself?
+How do you know if you're doing enough to build your fitness and reach your goals, but not so much that you're becoming depleted?
 You’ll design your own mindful running practice that will allow you to fulfill your goals and run with confidence.
 Discover how mindful breathing improves your running efficiency and dial down the stress response in any situation.